keonik/dev-portfolio/content/blog/creating-graphql-api-using-rest-api.md

 ### Validate

-Once you've wired up your newly created REST Data source to resolvers, you should be able to test in the playground!
+Once you've wired up your newly created REST Data source to resolvers, you should be able to test in the playground.

 ![Validate a few queries](/img/validate-queries.png)